shetingwei/miniGame/README.md

 1. HashMap uses TreeSet to implement Hash chain, making complexity from O(n) to O(log n).
 Before Java 8, it used LinkedList.<br/>
 2. I can use singleton class to make multithreads share data.
 I used to announce data as static variable to be shared.<br/>
 3. Why can Lambda expression be used when interface has more than one method?
 Because interface is able to have default methods.<br/>
+4. SynchronizedHashMap's each method is synchronized and lock is object level.
+While a thread using get or put method, it will lock the      whole collection, no other threads can use it.
+SynchronizedHashMap has performance overhead.<br/>
+5. ConcurrentHashMap's lock is at bucket level, allowing threads do get and put simultaneously.
+ConcurrentHashMap has better performance.<br/>